Land Champ 3 Point Hitch Sprayer

-Most field sprayers are pretty much alike, but Land Champ Field Sprayers broke the mold!
+Most 3 point sprayers are pretty much alike, but Land Champ Field Sprayers broke the mold!

 Unique Tank Shape for Stability